Information for undergraduates

 The collegiate system is what will make your Durham University experience so special and different from anywhere else.
 College is where you can live, socialise and personally develop; providing you with experiences that can help you to graduate with much more than just a degree.

-The expectation is that all first year students will live in college accommodation, and your college will be the place where you socialise and meet students and staff from all levels, disciplines and nationalities.
+The expectation is that all first year undergraduate students will live in college accommodation and we guarantee this, although it is not compulsory.
+Your college will be the place where you socialise and meet students and staff from all levels, disciplines and nationalities.
 Being part of a college means that you get the benefits of a large, international university whilst living in a smaller, friendly scholarly community.

 Ask anyone here about living and studying at Durham University and they are sure to mention their college, even years after they have left.
 Our students say that colleges are one of the best aspects of student life at Durham University.